cchudzicki-ocw-testing/11.165-fall-2021/content/pages/syllabus.md

 ### Extensions

 Each person is allowed to miss up to 3 problem sets and reading questions, which are assessed automatically.
 If you miss the midnight deadline, I can't give any extensions for the final paper because grades are due three days after the end of class, so plan ahead for this.
-In cases of extreme physical or emotional circumstances, any further extensions should be requested from the [Office of the Dean of Graduate Education](http://odge.mit.edu/); if they decide that an extension is warranted, they will then send me a generic note, which preserves your privacy.
+In cases of extreme physical or emotional circumstances, any further extensions should be requested from the [Office of Graduate Education](https://oge.mit.edu/); if they decide that an extension is warranted, they will then send me a generic note, which preserves your privacy.

 ## Academic Integrity